Mikenziokah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script shows the active username of the current user
+this script shows the all the groups the current user is in